 Shop CORT Furniture Outlet and Upgrade Your Home Office

-If you’re planning on getting a tax return this year or your employer provides a work-from-home stipend, invest in your productivity!
+If you plan on getting a tax return next year or your employer provides a work-from-home stipend, invest in your productivity!
 Shop CORT Furniture Outlet online or at your nearest clearance center for previously-rented, high-quality home office essentials like desks, ergonomic chairs, bookshelves, and more.
 Our extensive inventory of new and previously used office furniture allows you to buy quality furniture at a discounted price.
-Here’s how it works: browse and purchase furniture online.
-At checkout, you can opt to have your furniture delivered or you can pick it up — same day!
-Unlike big-box retailers, you don’t have to wait weeks for furniture to arrive.
-It’s available and ready for you the day you purchase it.

 *This post is purely informational.
 Please consult a tax professional for financial advice.